facebook/create-react-app/template/README.md

 });
 ```

+Unlike the previous smoke test using `ReactDOM.render()`, this test only renders `<App>` and doesn’t go deeper.
+For example, even if `<App>` itself renders a `<Button>` that throws, this test will pass.
+Shallow rendering is great for isolated unit tests, but you may still want to create some full rendering tests to ensure the components integrate correctly.
+Enzyme supports [full rendering with `mount()`](http://airbnb.io/enzyme/docs/api/mount.html), and you can also use it for testing state changes and component lifecyle.

 You can read the [Enzyme documentation](http://airbnb.io/enzyme/) for more testing techniques.
 Enzyme documentation uses Chai and Sinon for assertions but you don’t have to use them because Jest provides built-in `expect()` and `jest.fn()` for spies.

-Here is an example from Enzyme documentation, rewritten to use Jest matchers:
+Here is an example from Enzyme documentation that asserts specific output, rewritten to use Jest matchers:

 ```js
 import React from 'react';